Renewing Your Dental Assisting Permit

 Not Practicing

-If you won’t be practicing as a dental assistant in the upcoming registration year, you may not need to renew your Permit.
-You can learn more at Transfer to Leave of Absence and at Cancel Permit and Registration.
+If you won’t be practicing as a dental assistant in the upcoming registration year, you may renew your Permit if you meet the requirements or you may choose to cancel your Permit and registration.
+You can learn more at Cancel Permit and Registration.

 Scroll to Top